-Lack of informationEven in organizations with formal career progression frameworks, career path information is often not readily available and career conversations are not happening regularly enough.
-More needs to be done to help employees recognize the compelling opportunities that exist within their own organizations to build their career, including frequent conversations with their manager to help brainstorm possible career moves, and strategize how to build their skill set.
+Lack of informationEven in organisations with formal career progression frameworks, career path information is often not readily available and career conversations are not happening regularly enough.
+More needs to be done to help employees recognise the compelling opportunities that exist within their own organisations to build their career, including frequent conversations with their manager to help brainstorm possible career moves, and strategise how to build their skill set.

 No structural support